Publications

 • Emily is the Community Wellness Coordinator at Anishinabek Employment and Training Services.
 She lives in Thunder Bay, North of Lake Superior; Emily is also a member of Kiashke Zaaging Anishinabek signatory to the Robinson Superior Treaty.
 Emily received her social service work diploma for Native Child and Family Services from Confederation College in Thunder Bay and has experience working in social services focused on mental health and addictions as well as the Indigenous labor market.
 Emily's career focus is to work alongside Indigenous communities and individuals to reach the socioeconomic goals which they would like to achieve.
 She places high importance on cultural values, spending time with family, and she enjoys spending time on the land.

-• Roderick Wigwas, Employment Advisor
+• Teegan Hardy, Employment Advisor

 • Kallie Milani, Job Developer